-Note.-"There was 'a strife among them. which of them should be accounted the greatest.' . . .
-In heart each still longed for the highest place in the kingdom. . . .
-Judas, in choosing his position at table, had tried to place himself first, and Christ as a servant served him first."-The Desire of Ages, pages 643-645.
+NOTE.-"There was 'a strife among them, which of them should be accounted the greatest.'...
+In heart each still longed for the highest place in the kingdom."-The Desire of Ages, page 643.

+"Judas, in choosing his position at table, had tried to place himself first, and Christ as a servant served him first."-Ibid., page

-"Christ would have His disciples understand that although He had washed their feet, this did not in the least detract from His dignity. . . .
+"Christ would have His disciples understand that although He had washed their feet, this did not in the least detract from His dignity...
 No one was so exalted as Christ, and yet He stooped to the humblest duty."-Ibid., p.
 649.